Master of ArchitectureProgram Description

 * a three-and-one-half-year curriculum for students without a pre-professional degree in architecture.

 The M.Arch. curriculum of study is composed of design studios, lecture classes, thesis development classes, and electives.
 The culmination of the M.Arch studies is the Master’s Thesis Project.
 This final exercise is a synthesis of student’s specific focus and individual interests, with the knowledge, experiences, and skills gained in the graduate experience.

-Curriculum The two-year curriculum is available online by clicking here.
+The two-year curriculum is available online by on the graphic below.

-The three-and-one-half-year curriculum is available online by clicking here.
+The three-and-one-half-year curriculum is available online by clicking the graphic below.